-Hybrid Course: Taught using a combination of online sessions and classroom sessions (generally, 50% classroom, 50% online).
+Hybrid Course: Taught using a combination of online sessions and classroom sessions.

 Blended Course: A single course taught both face-to-face and online, with some students attending face-to-face sessions in the classroom while other students attend the same sessions online.